 When you arrive, sign your name in the steno book located near the cash register.
 First time visitors will be required to fill out and sign the liability waiver.
 You can download a pdf copy of the waiver by clicking here.
 Set your gear on the floor or on the bag shelf, not on the glass counter.

 We are primarily a handgun range.
 Rimfire rifles and pistol caliber rifles/carbines are ok.
 Acceptable centerfire ammunition will have a muzzle velocity not exceeding 2000 feet/sec.
 Brass, steel and or aluminum cased ammunition is ok to use.
-Handloaded ammunition is allowed, provided it is loaded to not exceed industry standard specifications.
+Handloaded ammunition is allowed, provided it is loaded to not exceed industry standard specifications for that caliber.
 Steel core ammunition of any caliber, tracer, incendiary, etc. is not allowed.

 It is appreciated that shooters sweep their spent brass, either forward into the range area or placed in the blue buckets.
 You are also free to keep your brass, provided that it falls in or behind the shooting booth.

-Centerfire rifles cannot be used in this range.
-Shotguns can be shot in the range, however there is an extra fee.
+Centerfire rifles and shotguns cannot be used in this range.
 If you bring a long case into the range, you will be asked what is in the case.
 If you have any questions on firearms or ammunition approved for use in the range, please ask.

 Targets are clipped to the target hanger with binder clips.
 If you wish to shoot off of the bench or your children are going to shoot, inform a staff member before you enter the range so that the target hanger can be adjusted.
 Shooting a binder clip, or shooting the hanger out of its trolley, may result in a $2.00 fine.